fritzlim/EthereumAttendanceTaking/README.md

 1. **IMPORTANT** - Delete the `onlyOwner` modifier in the `Signup()` and `AttendanceTaking()` functions in the smart contract "SignupAndAttendance.sol" file.
 The `onlyOwner` modifier makes the unit tests fail.
 Is this a known issue with running truffle tests?
 1. Navigate into the project folder and run: `truffle test`.
-1. **Expected outcome** - All tests will pass except the last one (testSignupWithEmergencyStopEngaged will fail).
-This is a known issue and I think it's because I have a bug in that test.
+1. **Expected outcome** - All tests will pass except the last one (testSignupWithEmergencyStopEngaged will not emit any event).
+This is the expected outcome because once the emrgency stop is engaged, the smart contract will not function. and I think it's because I have a bug in that test.
 1. Once done with running the tests, insert the `OnlyOwner` modifier back into the `Signup()` and `AttendanceTaking()` functions in the smart contract "SignupAndAttendance.sol" file.